Visiting North Cascades National Park

 With jagged peaks, panoramic views, and alpine lakes, North Cascades National Park is often referred to as the American Alps.

 Tucked away in the state’s northwest corner, the park includes more than 300 glaciers and a seemingly endless inventory of waterfalls from which the Cascade Range gets its name.
 One of the lesser-visited national parks in the country, the North Cascades makes a great destination for those looking to disconnect in nature while still being within easy reach of cities and amenities.

 The park is part of a complex managed alongside neighboring Ross Lake and Lake Chelan National Recreation areas in Northwest Washington.
 Located about 2 hours north of Seattle and 3 hours south of Vancouver, British Columbia, this underrated gem offers an abundance our outdoor recreation.

 Most visitors arrive by vehicle from the North Cascades Highway (State Route 20), as public transportation is extremely limited.
 From the west, North Cascades Highway connects with Interstate 5, while from the east it connects with U.S. Route 97 and State Route 153.

-Important Note: Due to avalanche danger, North Cascades Highway closes seasonally (generally November through April or early May) between the Ross Dam Trailhead and Lone Fir Campground.
-This is the only highway through the park, so plan accordingly is visiting during these months.
+Important Note on Road Closures: North Cascades Highway is the only highway that runs directly through the park from west to east.
+Due to avalanche danger, the highway closes seasonally (generally November through April or early May) between the Ross Dam Trailhead and Lone Fir Campground, so plan accordingly if visiting during these months.